Joee1995/eng_text_norm/README.md

 # eng-text-norm
-this is a repository for english text normalization.
+this is a repository for english text normalization (no longer maintained).

 ## Quick Start ##